 A summary of results for each scenario is presented in Table 3, with additional results reported in Table 4 (GHG emissions by gas), Table 5 (electricity generation by technology), Table 6 (primary energy by fuel), and Table 7 (sectoral output).
-Under BAU, the exogenously-imposed 73.9% increase in GDP between 2011 and 2030 drives an increase in GHG emissions of 24.2% (from 677.1 MtCO2e in 2011 to 840.8 in 2030) 4.
-The proportional increase in emissions is significantly less than the proportional increase in GDP due to improvements in energy efficiency (both autonomous and price-induced), autonomous improvements in non-combustion GHG intensities, and expansion of non-fossil electricity generation (Table 5).
-Consistent with EIA (2017), total electricity production increases by 29.2% while non-fossil electricity generation increases by 87.7%.
-The largest absolute increase in electricity generation between 2011 and 2030 occurs for nuclear electricity (92.3 TWh).
-The decrease in the fuel economy index for new cars indicates that (in the absence of a fuel economy standard) the number of liters of fuel per kilometer trav-
+Under BAU, the exogenously imposed 73.9% increase in GDP between 2011 and 2030 drives an increase in GHG emissions of 24.2% (from 677.1 MtCO2e in 2011 to 840.8 MtCO2e in 2030).5 The proportional increase in emissions is significantly less than the proportional increase in GDP due to improvements in energy efficiency (both autonomous and price-induced), autonomous improvements in noncombustion GHG intensities, and expansion of nonfossil electricity generation (Table 5).
+Consistent with EIA (2017), total electricity production increases by 29.2%, whereas nonfossil electricity